CAMP-BNU/preproc-mri/README.md

 ## Requirements

 R and python are required to run the codes.
-The following R packages are required:

-- tidyverse: data manipulation
-- argparser: command line argument parser
-- box: auto-detect script location

-As for python, no additional packages are required.
-But we utilize a lot of containers including heudiconv, mriqc and fmriprep.
+Additionally, we utilize a lot of containers including heudiconv, mriqc and fmriprep.
 Please refer to the [BIDS documentation](https://bids.neuroimaging.io/) for more information.

 ## Usage

 Pre-processing is done with the following steps:

-1. Convert DICOM files to BIDS format: `./preprocess/perform_heudiconv.R`
+1. Convert DICOM files to BIDS format: `./preprocess/perform_heudiconv.R`.
-2. Run MRIQC: `./preprocess/perform_mriqc.R`
-3. Run pre-processing for functional data (i.e., fmriprep): `./preprocess/perform_fmriprep.R`

-### `perform_heudiconv.R`

-This script converts DICOM files to BIDS format.
-The script is highly customized for the data we have.
-The script is designed to be run on a cluster.
 Run `./preprocess/perform_heudiconv.R -h` for more information.

-### `perform_mriqc.R`

-This script runs MRIQC.
-The script is highly customized for the data we have.
-The script is designed to be run on a cluster.
+2. Run MRIQC: `./preprocess/perform_mriqc.R`.
 Run `./preprocess/perform_mriqc.R -h` for more information.

-### `perform_fmriprep.R`

-This script runs fmriprep.
-The script is highly customized for the data we have.
-The script is designed to be run on a cluster.
+3. Run pre-processing for functional data (i.e., fmriprep): `./preprocess/perform_fmriprep.R`.
 Run `./preprocess/perform_fmriprep.R -h` for more information.

 ## Notes

-The repository organized into the following structure:
+The repository is organized into the following structure:

 - Data Folders:
-  - Folder `sourcedata`: contains the DICOM files
+  - Folder `sourcedata`: contains the DICOM files.
-  - Folder `rawdata`: contains the BIDS format data
+  - Folder `rawdata`: contains the BIDS format data.
+  - Folder `bids_db`: contains the database of BIDS Layout.
+This is used to speed up the pre-processing.
-  - Folder `derivatives`: contains the pre-processed data
+  - Folder `derivatives`: contains the pre-processed data.
-  - Folder `backup`: contains backup data which are deemed obsolete
+  - Folder `backup`: contains backup data which are deemed obsolete.
-  - Folder `tmp`: contains the temporary files generated during the pre-processing (mostly will be deleted after the pre-processing automatically)
+  - Folder `tmp`: contains the temporary files generated during the pre-processing (mostly will be deleted after the pre-processing automatically).
+  - Folder `logs`: contains the log files generated during the pre-processing by the cluster.
 - Code Folders:
-  - Folder `R`: contains the R scripts to do the pre-processing
+  - Folder `R`: contains the R scripts to do the pre-processing.
-  - Folder `preprocess`: contains the end point script to do the pre-processing
+  - Folder `preprocess`: contains the end point script to do the pre-processing.
-  - Folder `template`: contains the template files (you can find the shell and python templates here) to do the pre-processing
+  - Folder `template`: contains the template files (you can find the shell and python templates here) to do the pre-processing.
-  - Folder `logs`: contains the log files generated during the pre-processing by the cluster

 ## TODO

+ICA-AROMA was removed from fmriprep since 23.1.0, and a custom ICA-AROMA workflow is required.